Aura Revive Massage Gun Review

 Noise

-The lower than advertised percussions also help to reduce the noise: since the machine doesn’t percuss so fast, it makes less noise.
+The lower-than-advertised percussions also help to reduce the noise: since the machine doesn’t percuss so fast, it makes less noise.

 Battery

 The battery has a capacity of 2500mAh.
 You should expect it to last 2-3 hours for consecutive use.
-The battery time will heavily depend on thespeed and pressure applied during operation.
+The battery time will heavily depend on the speed and pressure applied during operation.

 You can check how much juice is left by looking at the color of the LED ring on the handle—it’s red when empty or nearly empty and green when fully charged.